-I started Psittacology because unfortunately, as with many pets, there are still plenty of myths out there about caring for them.
-The site aims to give accurate information on important factors like housing, nutrition, taming and all other aspects of care from a scientific standpoint.
+I started Psittacology because unfortunately, as with many pets, there are still plenty of myths out there about caring for parrots.
+I hope to use my many years of parrot-keeping experience to provide you with accurate information on important factors like housing, nutrition, taming and all other important aspects of care,

 On a lighter note, I also hope it inspires you to enrich your parrot’s life with DIY toys, fun food tips and bonding possibilities, as well as make you feel confident you’re providing the best possible care.